A 7-Part Overview To Help You Fix Yellow Toenails

 Aging And Toenail Polish

 If nails are painted often with red or orange polish, they may also discolor.
 Consider taking a break from nail polish.
-This should make the yellow go away after a time.
+This should make the yellow go away after some time.

 Fungus Nail Infections

-Fungus infections are caused typically by dermatophytes, these eat the keratin to grow.
+Fungus infections are caused typically by dermatophytes; these eat the keratin to grow.
 Keratin is found in your nails and skin.
-Per the American Family Physician, onychomycosis happens in approximately 10 percent of adults and as they age the risk increases.
-Nearly half of the people over 70 years old have a nail infection from fungus.
-Athletes and those who spend time in hot and moist conditions also get foot infections easier.
+Per the American Family Physician, onychomycosis happens in approximately ten percent of adults, and as they age, the risk increases.
+Nearly half of the people over 70 years old have a nail infection from a fungus.
+Athletes and those who spend time in hot and moist conditions can easily get foot infections, too.

 Prevention And Home Remedies For Yellow Toenails

 Typically, yellow toenails are very treatable.
-There are many medications that doctors can prescribe, and there are home remedies to help alleviate them or reduce the yellowing.
-Your doctor will recommend a treatment - depending on the cause of yellow toenails.
-Example, if you have a fungus infection, you'll be prescribed an antifungal medication.
-One of these is ciclopirox 8 percent solution that you apply just like nail polish; it's quick and easy to apply and works very well to treat yellow toenails.
+There are many medications that doctors can prescribe, and there are home remedies to help alleviate them or reduce yellowing.
+Your doctor will recommend a treatment, depending on the cause of yellow toenails.
+For example, if you have a fungus infection, you'll be prescribed an antifungal medication.
+One of these is a ciclopirox (8% solution) that you apply just like nail polish; it's quick and easy to apply and works very well to treat yellow toenails.

-Others that will help include using Vitamin E, a topical corticosteroid, Zinc, and Vitamin D3.
-One study discovered that antibiotics like 400 milligrams of clarithromycin would clear up the yellowing of the toenails as well.
-Antibiotics are beneficial for infections such as pneumonia as well as curing yellowing toenails.
+Other medications that will help include using vitamin E, a topical corticosteroid, zinc, and vitamin D3.
+One study discovered that antibiotics, like 400 milligrams of clarithromycin, would clear up the yellowing of the toenails as well.
+Antibiotics are beneficial for infections, such as pneumonia, as well as curing yellowing toenails.

 Follow Proper Foot Care

-Wear proper fitting shoes.
+Wear proper-fitting shoes.
 Have a professional check your shoe size if you're unsure of your correct shoe size.
-Feet often change as we gain and lose weight due to pregnancy or simple weight gain or loss.
-Air out your shoes after you've worn them to make sure that they aren't wet when you wear them, this can help to prevent toenail fungus as well as yellowing toenails.
+Our feet often change as we gain and lose weight due to pregnancy or simple weight gain or loss.
+Air out your shoes after you've worn them to make sure that they aren't wet when you wear them; this can help to prevent toenail fungus as well as yellowing toenails.